 Each class teacher has the responsibility for keeping an accurate record of attendance.
 Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
-All attendance records are documented using SIMs / e-school software, which is supported by our IT support providers.
 Attendance registers are legal documents and these must be kept secure and preserved for a period of three years after the date they were last used.